 Prospective students interested in MUSE, and learning more about graduate study in MSU’s Department of English, are encouraged to consult our faculty’s bios and research projects.
+For more information, please visit: https://english.msu.edu/faculty/

-Associate Professor, Global Diaspora Studies
+Associate Professor, English, Film Studies

 Dr. Divya Victor